-The 2015 Siebens-Binz SNC Tahoe Forum Presents
+The Siebens-Binz SNC Tahoe Forum Presents

 Isabel Allende’s novels and memoirs have established her as one of the most respected Latin American writers – and one of the most respected writers period – the world has known.
-A native of Chile, Allende was forced into exile after the assassination of her uncle, Salvador Allende, in the 1973 military coup which ended 40 years of Chilean democracy.
+Her remarkable books have been translated into more than 35 languages and sold more than 67 million copies worldwide.

-She has written 20 books, including The House of the Spirits, Eva Luna, Daughter of Fortune (an Oprah pick), Ines of My Soul, Island Beneath the Sea, Maya’s Notebook, the memoirs Paula and The Sum of Our Days, and her latest, the crime novel Ripper.
+She has written more than 20 books, including The House of the Spirits, Eva Luna, Daughter of Fortune (an Oprah pick), Ines of My Soul, Island Beneath the Sea, Maya’s Notebook, the memoirs Paula and The Sum of Our Days, and the crime novel Ripper.
 Many of her books have been adapted for film, theater, television, opera, ballet, and radio, including feature productions of The House of the Spirits and Of Love and Shadows.

 “I write because I need to remember and overcome.
 It is from memory and a sense of loss that the passion to create emerges.
 Every book is an act of love, an offering that I prepare with great care, hoping that it will be well received.”

 Allende’s lifelong commitment to advocacy and activism led to her creation in 1996 of the Isabel Allende Foundation for the empowerment of women and girls worldwide.
 The foundation is guided by a vision of a world in which women have achieved economic and social justice.

 She has lectured internationally on the subject of empowerment, as well as Latin American and world politics, writing and the creative process, and spirituality.
 She was recently awarded the Presidential Medal of Freedom, the highest civilian honor in the U.S.